conondaFCC/hello-world/junit.md

 * **to create a JUnit test case**, select the class to make test class of, right click, say new > Junit test case > select methods to create, add Junit lib to project, write code.
 More info see link above.
 * best way to import JUnit5 lib, create testclass with @Test, Ctrl+1 over @Test, import will be suggested.

+### workflow for JUnit test in Eclpise
-### write testcase first then autogenerate class
+#### write testcase first, then autogenerate class and methods, then run test
 Ideal approch to new code and projects.
 As shown in the example of F. Westfahl, http://www.frankwestphal.de/UnitTestingmitJUnit.html, write the tests first.
 The code can then be generated from that with ease.

 * Generate eclipse project
 * Generate new Junit test case via new wizzard
 * write test case
 * generate class and method from testcase
-* write method in class
+* write method behaviour in class
-* run testclass
+* run testclass as JUnit test (via Run as command)
 * iterate for new classes and methods

 Example of testcase: